Camillebzd/monad-coinflip/README.md

 # Monad Coinflip

 This repo contains a Nextjs application plugged on the [Monad Testnet](https://testnet.monad.xyz/) to play the Coinflip game.
 All the logic is on-chain for a transparent and fair experience: [coinflip contract](https://testnet.monadexplorer.com/address/0xdf62DdF15273acB9D7E2942b9981eb4a6A604fae).
 The entropy system used is [Pyth](https://docs.pyth.network/entropy).
+The repo used for the smart contract is [here](https://github.com/Camillebzd/coinflip-contract).

 ## Rules & how to play